vsrinivas/fuchsia/docs/concepts.md

 of one or more bytes.
 Short writes (if the Socket's buffers are full) and short reads (if more data is requested than in the buffers) are possible.

-Channels are datagram-oriented and have a maximum message size of 64K (subject to change, likely to be smaller) and may also have up to 1024 Handles attached to a message (also subject to change, also likely to be smaller).
+Channels are datagram-oriented and have a maximum message size given by **ZX_CHANNEL_MAX_MSG_BYTES**, and may also have up to **ZX_CHANNEL_MAX_MSG_HANDLES** Handles attached to a message.
 They do not support short reads or writes -- either a message fits or it does not.

 When Handles are written into a Channel, they are removed from the sending Process.
 When a message with Handles is read from a Channel, the Handles are added to the receiving